Computing Graph Edit Distance with Algorithms on Quantum Devices: Experimental setup

 \subsection{D-Wave quantum annealers}

 For our experiments we have used three different, (fully) quantum annealers from hardware company D-Wave: (i) D-Wave 2000Q; (ii) D-Wave Advantage 1.1; (iii) D-Wave Leap Hybrid Solver.
 We recall briefly their different characteristics.

 D-Wave 2000Q has 2041 qubits and uses Chimera topology having 5974 couplers (physical connections between qubits) \cite{dwave2000Q6}.
-D-Wave Advantage 1.1 has 5436 qubits and uses a Pegasus topology having 37440 couplers.
-Due to the enhanced topology, it is expected to find more compact embedding with the latter hardware \cite{dwaveadvantagetechreport, dwaveadv11}.
+D-Wave Advantage 1.1 has 5436 qubits and uses a Pegasus topology having 37440 couplers \cite{dwaveadv11}.
+Chain breaks are resolved using \emph{majority vote}, which is the cheapest technique and is the one suggested by the hardware vendor.
 D-Wave Leap Hybrid Solver is not a quantum annealer but a hybrid classical-quantum software whose configurations are fully managed by D-Wave and it is not customizable.

 Both D-Wave 2000Q and Advantage allow us to set the configuration of the annealing process, controlled by a parameter $s$ that grows monotonically from $0$ to $1$.
 The parameter is defined as $s=t/\tau$, where $\tau$ is the annealing time.
 For a specified \emph{annealing time} the evolution proceeds linearly in $t$.